The potential applications of muography to revealing sea shipwrecks: Conclusion

 \section{Conclusion}

-In this study, we assess the feasibility of muon tomography as a non-invasive technique for detecting and characterizing submerged structures and hazardous materials within shipwrecks.
-Using Monte Carlo simulations, we modeled a simplified scenario of muon imaging of a trapezoidal shipwreck approximately 30 meters long, 15 meters high, and 15 meters wide, located at a depth of 50 meters.
-We considered three filling scenarios: the wreck fully filled with water, crude oil, or explosive RDX.
-Assuming an exposure time of one week for a wreck located at a depth of 50 meters, our simulations demonstrate that muon imaging can resolve density contrasts sufficiently to distinguish between water, oil, and high-density materials, underscoring its feasibility as a practical tool for underwater hazard assessment.
-These preliminary simulation results demonstrate the feasibility of applying muon tomography as a non-invasive tool for identifying and characterizing the internal contents of shipwrecks, including potentially hazardous materials, in challenging underwater environments such as the Baltic Sea.
+This study evaluated the feasibility of muon radiography as a non-invasive technique for detecting and characterizing submerged structures and hazardous materials within shipwrecks.
+Using Monte Carlo simulations, we modeled a simplified scenario of muon imaging for a trapezoidal shipwreck approximately 30 m long, 15 m high, and 15 m wide, located at a depth of 50 m.
+Three internal filling conditions were considered: water, crude oil, and the high-density explosive RDX.
+Assuming a one-week exposure time, the simulation results indicate that muon imaging can resolve density contrasts sufficient to distinguish between these materials, demonstrating the method’s potential as a practical tool for underwater hazard assessment.

-Underwater muon radiography adapts muography principles to marine environments by accounting for seawater attenuation and employing detectors specifically designed for underwater operation.
-The integration of GEANT4-based underwater muon flux simulations with detector modeling enables realistic performance assessments, including expected track reconstruction rates for multi-module muon telescopes.
-By measuring the angular dependence of muon transmission, correcting for water depth, and comparing results with detailed simulations, it becomes possible to reconstruct 2D density maps of submerged structures.
-To reconstruct the ship's structure and material distribution, the use of multiple muon detector locations on both sides is necessary.
-This configuration enables the creation of a 3D tomographic image of the interior structure, similar to what has been achieved in previous applications of muon imaging to old nuclear reactor \cite{procureur20233d}.
-This approach opens new opportunities for advancements in marine archaeology, geology, and underwater cultural heritage research.
+These preliminary findings confirm the feasibility and promising potential of muon radiography for non-invasive identification and characterization of shipwreck contents in challenging underwater environments such as the Baltic Sea, while acknowledging that further refinements, such as accounting for environmental variability and optimizing detector performance, are essential for advancing practical applications.

+Beyond environmental and safety applications, this approach offers promising opportunities in marine archaeology, geology, and underwater cultural heritage research.
+By enabling detailed, non-destructive imaging of submerged structures and geological formations, muon radiography can enhance our understanding of underwater sites, support preservation efforts, and reveal historical and geological insights that are otherwise difficult to obtain.

 \acknowledgments This research did not receive any funding.